nuprl/tag-sound/pldi-2017/README.md

 2. flat types
 3. all types

-... \kappa-based dynamic typing
+#### \kappa-based dynamic typing
-... transient (as I'm thinking about it) is O(1) at every input to typed code ... but dynamic typing is lazier, checks every use, so `z + z` is 2 checks ... every variable reference is nowa tag check, okay ... easy to implement? anyway wait until later.
+- transient (as I'm thinking about it) is O(1) at every input to typed code
+- but dynamic typing is lazier, checks every use, so `z + z` is 2 checks
+- every variable reference is nowa tag check, okay
+- easy to implement? anyway wait until later.
 Then maybe, Henglein to reduce

+#### Retic confuses "my transient" and "\kappa-based"

+Checks:
+- input of +
+- derefs

+Should not need to check both ... if you check every deref & every application, no need to check inputs to + in typed code ... typed code can assume tag-safety, which is all that + needs.

 Tradeoffs